OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Next Meetings/Events

+**Stay Tuned for Our Next Meetup/Event!**

+## Past Meetings/Events

 **Chapter Meetup**\
 **Date & Time:** 20th April 2024, 9:00am IST\
 **Venue:** NIE North Auditorium, Mysuru\
-OWASP NIE Student Chapter will conduct its chapter meetup for all members and non-members.
-During this meetup, we will discuss and plan our new academic semester's roadmap as a chapter.
-We will also have a detailed discussion on the vulnerabilities like DarkGate, Remcos RAT.
-We are making groups to study further and then publish a joint research paper on some AppSec field soon.
+OWASP NIE Student Chapter conducted its chapter meetup for all members and non-members.
+During this meetup, we discussed and planned our new academic semester's roadmap as a chapter.
+We also had a detailed discussion on vulnerabilities like DarkGate, Remcos RAT.
+We made groups to study further and are preparing a joint research paper on AppSec soon.

-## Past Meetings/Events

 **Flag Fury**\
 **Date & Time:** 23rd March 2024, 9:00am IST\